Refugee crisis: Africa

 Since the 1950s, many nations in Africa have suffered civil wars and ethnic strife, thus generating a massive number of refugees of many different nationalities and ethnic groups.
 The number of refugees in Africa increased from 860,000 in 1968 to 6,775,000 by 1992.
 By the end of 2004, that number had dropped to 2,748,400 refugees, according to the United Nations High Commission for Refugees.
 (That figure does not include internally displaced persons, who do not cross international borders and so do not fit the official definition of refugee.)

 Many refugees in Africa cross into neighboring countries to find haven; often, African countries are simultaneously countries of origin for refugees and countries of asylum for other refugees.
 The Democratic Republic of Congo, for instance, was the country of origin for 462,203 refugees at the end of 2004, but a country of asylum for 199,323 other refugees.
 The largest number of refugees in 2004 are from Sudan and have fled either the longstanding and recently concluded Sudanese Civil War or the War in Darfur and are located mainly in Chad, Uganda, Ethiopia, and Kenya.

+Northern Africa

 Algeria

 The International Organization for Migration has stated that refugee migration into Algeria has markedly increased since 2014, with most refugees arriving from Niger.
 According to the Associated Press over 14,000 refugees were expelled from Algeria between August 2017 and June 2018, with refugees forced to walk on foot through the Sahara to small towns in Niger.
 The AP reported that as many as 30,000 refugees had died in the desert in Algeria, Niger and nearby countries since 2014.